 - Integrate Christian and professional principles throughout the course.

 Course Requirements Checklist

-There will be 2 Discussion Board Forums throughout the duration of this course.
-The candidate is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 300 words and demonstrate course-related knowledge.
+There will be 4 Discussions throughout the duration of this course.
+The candidate is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be 200–300 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
-Each reply must be 150 words.
+Course readings should be cited/referenced in the initial post and in at least 1 reply.
+Each reply must be 100–150 words.
 (MLO: A, B, F)

 Article Critiques (2)

 The candidate must research and select 2 scholarly journal articles related to teaching mathematics for grades K–8.
 The candidate will write a 300-word critique for each of the 2 articles (2 critiques total).
+The candidate will choose from the articles found on the specific Assignment page.
 (MLO: A, B, D, E)